Ebazhanov/linkedin-skill-assessments-quizzes/xml/xml-quiz.md

 #### Q4.
 When working with Ajax applications, which is faster, XML or JSON?

 - [ ] XML, because it is extensible
-- [x] JSON, because it transfers data without waiting for a sever response
+- [x] JSON, because it transfers data without waiting for a server response
 - [ ] XML, because it supports namespaces
 - [ ] JSON, because it is already parsed into a JavaScript object